xarmison/proj_mnist/README.md

 ##### EEC1509 Machine Learning

-This repo is a test suite for the skills aquired in the [Machine Learning Fundamentals and Decision Trees](https://github.com/ivanovitchm/ppgeecmachinelearning/tree/main/lessons/week_02/sources) lesson to deploy a classification model on the publicly available [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+This repo is a test suite for the skills acquired in the [Machine Learning Fundamentals and Decision Trees](https://github.com/ivanovitchm/ppgeecmachinelearning/tree/main/lessons/week_02/sources) lesson to deploy a classification model on the publicly available [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.

 The main goal of this work is to deploy a model using the [FastAPI](https://fastapi.tiangolo.com/) module, creating an API and tests.
 The API tests are going to be incorporated into a CI/CD framework using GitHub Actions.
 The live API will be deployed using [Heroku](https://www.heroku.com/).
 [Weights & Biases](https://wandb.ai/) will be used to manage and tracking all artifacts.